The CCPS Process Safety Professional Certification Designation

 Maintenance of CCPS Process Safety Professional Certification (CCPSC)

 What do I need to do to maintain / renew my certification and what is the cost?

 - You do not pay an annual fee for the year in which you passed the exam or the following year.
 Near the end of the first full year after certification, you will be billed for the fee for the subsequent year.
 For example, if you passed the exam in July 2020, then the annual fee is due by December 31, 2021 for the 2022 dues.

 - About 3 months before the annual fee becomes due you will receive a link to pay your dues by credit card.
-The annual dues are shown on the fee table.
+For the annual dues, click here: fee table.

 - If payment is 45 days past due, CCPS will send an email warning that your certification is in jeopardy of being revoked.
 If payment is 90 days past due your certification is revoked.